Queens Placenta Abruption Injury Lawyer

 Pain and suffering.
 The court may also award damages based on the physical and mental anguish you experienced from your injuries and recovery.

 If you suspect that you or your baby was injured because your doctor, nurse, or other healthcare professional failed to properly treat your placental abruption, do not hesitate to immediately contact someone with experience.
 The staff at Stephen Bilkis and Associates is experienced in successfully representing clients and families of clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
 Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations:
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.